 OTC is home to an Interdisciplinary Community Care Team, a five-member team of healthcare outreach workers who help complex patients strengthen

 usage of primary care clinics and other basic services that improve health.

 OTC was selected as one of 30 "exemplary clinics" in the United States by the Robert Wood Johnson Foundation in 2012 through the LEAP Project (Learning from Effective Ambulatory Practices).
 The lessons and models gathered from LEAP sites like OTC have been compiled into a resource

 (found at ImprovingPrimaryCare.org) to help primary care practices improve

 their quality of care and become patient-centered medical homes.
 The website also features several videos, one of which shows Old Town

 Clinic staff prominently (below).

-Old Town Clinic and Old Town Recovery Center in February 2016.
+Old Town Clinic and Old Town Recovery Center.